Gpsnm/Bootstrap-Portfolio/README.md

 ## introduction
-In this Bootcamp challenge, we were tasked with creating our original portfolio with the Bootstrap framework to minimize the use of media queries and to take advantage of Bootstrap's pre-made components.
+In this Bootcamp challenge, we were tasked with creating our original portfolio using  the Bootstrap framework to minimize the use of media queries and to take advantage of Bootstrap's pre-made components.

 ## Technologies
 Project is created with HTML , CSS and Bootstrap